oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/_index.md

 For testing purposes, the WebLogic Kubernetes Operator project provides a sample script that generates a self-signed certificate and private key for the operator external REST interface.
-The generated certificate and key is stored in a kubernetes `tls secret` and the sample script outputs the corresponding configuration values in YAML format.
+The generated certificate and key is stored in a Kubernetes `tls secret` and the sample script outputs the corresponding configuration values in YAML format.
 These values can be added to your custom YAML configuration file, for use when the operator's Helm chart is installed.

 {{% notice warning %}}